influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/sql/functions/string.md

 - **pos**: Start position of the substring replacement (`substr`).
 - **count**: Number of characters in the string (`str`) to replace with the substring (`substr`) beginning from the start position (`pos`).
-  If not specified, the functions uses the length of the substring.
+  If not specified, the function uses the length of the substring.

 {{< expand-wrapper >}}
 {{% expand "View `overlay` query example" %}}